 Once my hair was buzzed off, it was like stepping off a cramped plane and walking onto the tarmac of a balmy Mediterranean runway.
 The sigh of relief was palpable, and for the past month I’ve finally nailed my hair routine, and my hair is thriving.
 It’s been a process of reimagining who I am.
 It wasn’t until I had that physical sensation of being able to run my fingers through the natural, un-manipulated textured hair that grows from my scalp just as it’s supposed to that I really got it.
 That feeling doesn’t change when I place my wig on top of my hair either.

 I feel connected to the ever-changing nature of my hair and relish in seeing it grow and change, noticing how different products feel in it.
 I don’t know if I’ll still be wearing wigs this time next year or if I’ll be wearing my natural hair, and that’s kind of the beauty of it.

 From the early days sat in the kitchen wishing for uncomplicated hair to where I am now, I’ve slowly started to unpack many of the complexities that are tangled up within my own hair.
-We so often see hair as a political issue, an identity marker, a topic to be analysed; it’s also a cultural connector that speaks to who we are and where we’re from.
-This doesn’t make it concrete though—it’s far from that—hair embodies fluidity, the roots of it might help to shape us but the ways we can alter and decorate the strands are open to all kinds of possibilities, and isn’t that the whole point?
+We so often see hair as a political issue, an identity marker, a topic to be analyzed; it’s also a cultural connector that speaks to who we are and where we’re from.
+This doesn’t make it concrete though—it’s far from that—hair embodies fluidity, the roots of it might help to shape us but the ways we can alter and decorate the strands are open to all kinds of possibilities and isn’t that the whole point?